eliocamp/ggnewscale/README.md

 and `new_scale_fill()`.
 When added to a plot, every geom added after them will use a different scale.

-As an example, lets overlay some measurements over a contour map of topography using the beloed `volcano`.
+As an example, let’s overlay some measurements over a contour map of topography using the beloved `volcano`.

 ``` r
 library(ggplot2)